 Applicants are responsible for meeting each submission deadline.
-Applicants are strongly encouraged to submit their Full Applications, and Replies to Reviewer Comments at least 48 hours in advance of the submission deadline.
-Under normal conditions (i.e., at least 48 hours in advance of the submission deadline), applicants should allow at least 1 hour to submit a Application, or Reply to Reviewer Comments.
-Once the Full Application, or Reply to Reviewer Comments is submitted in EERE Exchange, applicants may revise or update that submission until the expiration of the applicable deadline.
-If changes are made to any of these documents, the applicant must resubmit the Full Application, or Reply to Reviewer Comments before the applicable deadline.
+Applicants are strongly encouraged to submit their Full Applications at least 48 hours in their Full Applications at least 48 hours in the submit their Full Applications at least 48 hours in the submit their Full Applications at least 48 hours in the submit their Full Applications at least 48 hours in the submit their Full Applications at least 48 hours in the submit their Full Applications at least 48 hours in the submit their Full Applications at least 48 hours in the submit their Full Applications at least 48 hours in the submit their Full Applications at least 48 hours in the submit their Full Applications at least 48 hours in the submit their Full Applications at least 48 hours in the submit their Full Applications at least 48 hours in the submit their Full Applications at least 48 hours in the submit the sub advance of the submission deadline.
+Under normal conditions (i.e., at least 48 hours in advance of the submission deadline), applicants should allow at least 1 hour to submit a Full Application.
+Once the Full Application is submitted in EERE Exchange, applicants may revise or update that submission until the expiration of the applicable deadline.
+If changes are made to any of these documents, the applicant must resubmit Full Application before the applicable deadline.